alekslinde/xdtox/README.md

 npm test
 ```

-All 27 tests cover the five helper functions across normal inputs, edge cases, and boundary conditions.
+Runs Jest on `src/helpers.test.js`.
+All tests cover the five helper functions across normal inputs, edge cases, and boundary conditions.
+Tests do not require Figma or the DOM.

 ---

 ## Making changes

-### Changing the UI
+### Changing the UI layout or styles

-1. Edit `src/ui.html` (layout/markup) or `src/styles.css` (styles).
+1. Edit `src/ui.html` (structure/markup) or `src/styles.css` (styles).
-2. Run `npm run build`.
+2. For quick preview: `npm run dev` and test at `http://localhost:3000` against mock data.
+3. When ready: `npm run build` to compile CSS and inline scripts.
-3. In Figma: **Plugins → Development → XDtox → Reload plugin**.
+4. In Figma: **Plugins → Development → XDtox → Reload plugin** to test the built version.

-Tailwind utility classes can be used directly in `src/ui.html`.
+Tailwind utility classes work directly in `src/ui.html`.
 Custom CSS that can't be expressed as utilities (clip-paths, animations, scrollbar styling) lives in the `@layer components` and `@layer utilities` blocks in `src/styles.css`.

+### Changing UI logic

+1. Edit `src/ui.js` (event listeners, message passing, DOM updates).
+2. Test locally: `npm run dev`.
+3. Build and reload in Figma: `npm run build`, then **Reload plugin**.

-### Changing the detection logic
+### Changing detection logic

+1. Edit the relevant function in `src/helpers.js`.
+2. Add or update tests in `src/helpers.test.js`.
+3. Run `npm test` to verify.
-Edit the relevant function in `src/helpers.js` and update or add tests in `src/helpers.test.js`.
-Run `npm run build` — esbuild bundles `helpers.js` directly into `code.js`, so there is no manual sync step.
+4. Run `npm run build` — esbuild bundles `helpers.js` directly into `code.js`, so there's no manual sync step.

+### Changing the plugin backend

+Edit `src/code.js` directly.
+It listens for messages from the UI (`scan`, `strip`, `resize`) and posts results back.
+After changes, rebuild and reload in Figma.

 ---